jiahao42/LambSTL/Sample4-How_Deque_works/README.md

-# STL-Tutorial - Sample 4 - How Deque works
+# LambSTL - Sample 4 - How Deque works

 Try to figure out how Deque works